This jacket fits so well, I want to wear it every day.

-At 35, I've been (mostly) dressing like an adult for almost two years.
+At 36, I've been (mostly) dressing like an adult for over three years.

 Ah, the benefits of losing weight.
 I had to stow this Cantarelli jacket when I gained too much weight to wear it without excessive strain at the button point.